weweb-assets/ww-button-multilang/README.md

-# WW-TEXT
+# WW-BUTTON

-This is an element for Weweb, to display a text with a rich text editor.
+This is an element for Weweb, to display a button with a rich text editor.

 ## Installation